Musical road: Denmark

-The first known musical road, the Asphaltophone, was created in October 1995 in Gylling, Denmark, by Steen Krarup Jensen and Jakob Freud-Magnus, two Danish artists.
-The Asphaltophone is made from a series of raised pavement markers, similar to Botts' dots, spaced out at intermittent intervals so that as a vehicle passes over the markers, the vibrations caused by the wheels can be heard inside the car.
-The song played is an arpeggio in the key of F major.
+The first known musical road, the Asfaltofon (English: Asphaltophone), was created in October 1995 in Gylling, Denmark, by Steen Krarup Jensen and Jakob Freud-Magnus, two Danish artists.
+The Asphaltophone was made from a series of raised pavement markers, similar to Botts' dots, spaced out at intermittent intervals so that as a vehicle passed over the markers, the vibrations caused by the wheels could be heard inside the car.
+The song played was an arpeggio in the key of F major.

 France

 In 2000, a musical road with a 28-note melody composed by Gaellic Guillerm was built in the suburb of Villepinte, Seine-Saint-Denis, France.
-It was located on boulevard Laurent and Danielle Casanova and was supposedly paved over in 2002.
+It was located on Boulevard Laurent and Danielle Casanova and was supposedly paved over in 2002.
 However, as of 2006, subsequent visits to the site of this musical road claimed that the song could still be heard faintly.

-As of 2022, if one looks at boulevard Laurent and Danielle Casanova near the intersection with Chem. du Pont des Marais via Google Maps’ street view, the rumble strips installed on the road which played the song can still be clearly seen, suggesting that the musical road is still functioning.

 Hungary

 In 2019, Hungary installed a musical road in memoriam of László Bódi (better known by his stage name Cipő), lead singer from the band Republic.
-When going on the side of the road, one can hear an approximately 30-second snippet of their song 67-es út (Road 67).
+When going on the side of the road, an approximately 30-second snippet of their song 67-es út (Road 67) plays..
 It is located at 46.530547°N 17.817368°E on Road 67 between Mernyeszentmiklós and Mernye, in the southbound direction.

+A second musical road was built in Hungary in 2022, this time on Road 37 in Szerencs.
+The project was completed in April 2023.
+This musical road is 513 meters long and plays a well-known Hungarian children's folk song called "The Grapes are Ripening."

+In September 2024, a 550-meter-long musical road was completed on Highway 21.
+As drivers travel over it, they can hear the iconic song "Nélküled" by the band Ismerős Arcok.
+This installation serves as a cultural and auditory landmark for the region.

 Indonesia

 In 2019, Indonesia installed a musical road along the Ngawi–Kertosono section of the Solo–Kertosono Toll Road in Java.
-The song played is the first six notes of "Happy Birthday To You," but the fifth note is off-key by a half-step.
+The song played is the first six notes of "Happy Birthday to You," but the fifth note is off-key by a half-step.
 It was installed to reduce the number of traffic accidents, and the song was chosen because it is familiar to the community.